-This paper reports the results of a subjective evaluation experiment, based on the collection of questionnaires compiled by volunteers after listening to sound fields reconstructed by the auralization technique.
-Each synthetic sound field included both the car's interior noise and the transfer function of the sound system coupled with the passenger's compartment.
+This paper report the results of a subjective evaluation experiment, based on the collection of questionnaires compiled by volunteers after listening by headphones to sound fields reconstructed by the auralisation technique.
+The sound field included both the car's interior noise and the behaviour of the sound system when used for listening to music.